-Our Leading to Well-Being Speaker Series features presentations from innovative speakers who work at the intersection of leadership and well-being.
+George Mason University’s Leading to Well-Being Speaker Series features presentations from innovative speakers who work at the intersection of leadership and well-being.
 They will share some of the latest well-being research and insights with you.
 After each presentation, you can use what you’ve learned to fuel your professional and personal success.
 Plan to join us online with your colleagues and friends.
 These presentations are offered for free by the Center for the Advancement of Well-Being.
-Dive deeper by exploring our Leading to Well-Being Certificate Programs, as well.

 Join us on Wednesday, March 29, from noon to 1:30 p.m.
 ET, for “From Self-Care to We-Care: Insights from CEOs, Employees, and Health Care Professionals.”

 They will be sharing insights from CEO interviews on psychological safety that reveal strategies leaders are using to impact workplace well-being.
 Also, they will discuss what a study of therapists and employees showed about what they’d like to see happen in their workplaces for greater well-being.
 Laura and Michael help host the Happy at Work podcast, where they interview organizational leaders, human resources professionals, and positive psychology researchers about creating more positive workplaces.